Sunday, October 15, 2023

 Grab a friend and book a couple of nights for this coming winter

-After the larch hiking period in September, the lodge closes from October until the end of December when you can ski or snowshoe in over the holiday season for Christmas or New Years.
+After the larch hiking period in September, the lodge closes from October until January for ski season.

 Note the hiking trail over Gibbon Pass is not recommended in the winter due to significant avalanche hazard and difficulty of terrain.